Uniform Guidance Subpart E 200.403, 200.404, 200.405 Cost Principles

 Example: Membership and subscription cost are treated as an F&A cost at the UW Madison.
 This is one of the main reasons why it is not an allowable cost on sponsored projects.

-Example: Computer costs are typically considered an F&A cost which is why many purchases are deemed unallowable by a federal sponsor.
+Example: Office supply costs are typically considered an F&A cost which is why many purchases are deemed unallowable by a federal sponsor.

 Permissible: It must be legal to purchase the item under the law.
 Cost also must be permissible under the terms and conditions of the award.

 Example: Flying first class is okay with a sponsor, but per UW and state guidelines only flying coach is permitted.

 Example: Purchasing from a vendor listed on the State of WI Ineligible Vendor List, http://www.bussvc.wisc.edu/purch/inel.html, is not permitted.

 If you have any questions regarding the Cost Principles and how they related your project purchases, please contact your assigned CALS accountant.

 Research and Sponsored Programs Office Cost Accounting Guidance: https://rsp.wisc.edu/policies/costaccounting/index.html

 Authorization for Exception to Cost Principles on Sponsored Projects Form (used to make indirect/F&A cost to a direct cost)